ed-kung/CSUN-Econ-310/index.md

 Plagiarism is not allowed, and you are not allowed to have someone else do any course work in your place unless explicitly allowed by the syllabus.

-If you are suspected of violating academic integrity on any assignment, you may be asked to demonstrate your understanding of the material in an oral assessment.
-Failure to demonstrate and equivalent level of understanding as that which was demonstrated in the suspected assignment may result in a reduced grade for the assignment.

 If it is discovered that you have violated academic integrity on any assignment, you may receive a grade of zero for that assignment.
-Repeated violations of academic integrity may result in a failing grade for the entire course.
+Repeated violations of academic integrity may result in a failing grade for the entire course or a referral to Student Affairs.

-**Minimum Attempt Policy**

-You must at least attempt to answer every question on an assignment.
-If you skip a question without attempting an answer, you may receive a grade of zero for the entire assignment.

-Why do I have a minimum attempt policy?
-Because demonstrating effort is important, especially in the workplace.
-Not even attempting a task is worse than attempting it and getting it wrong.
-I want to encourage all students to at least make an attempt at all tasks.
-As Wayne Gretzky said, "You miss 100% of the shots you don't take."

 **Special Needs**